mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/mix.rst

 Grain Extract
 ~~~~~~~~~~~~~

-Similar to subtract, the colors of the upper layer are subtracted from the colors of the lower layer, and then 50% grey is added.
+Similar to subtract, the colors of the upper layer are subtracted from the colors of the lower layer, and then 50% gray is added.

 .. figure:: /images/blending_modes/Blending_modes_Grain_Extract_Sample_image_with_dots.png
    :align: center